visgl/deck.gl/docs/tips-and-tricks.md

 object maps.
 It is recommended to use ES6 Maps instead.

-It is recommended, but not required, to use immutable data (containers AND objects) as it ensures that changes to `data` property trigger a rerender.
+It is recommended, but not required, to use immutable data (containers AND objects) as it ensures that changes to `data` property trigger a re-render.
 (See the notes on `rerenderCount` and `updateCount` properties.)

 ## Notes on picking